matloff/fasteR/README.md

 Our use of ... here is to indicate that we've omitted a lot of the output.
 But a couple of things stand out even in this excerpt:

-1. An S3 object is actually an R list.
+1. Our **lmout** object here is an R list (which is typical of S3 objects).
+That R list here has 12 elements.

 2. But it has an extra *attribute*, which is the class name, in this case **'lm'**.
 (So the designers of R simply chose to name the class after the function, which is not always the case.)

-3. One of the components of this list is named **coefficients**, and it is a vector containing the slope and intercept.
+3. The first of the elements of this R list is named 'coefficients', and it is a vector containing the slope and intercept.

 So, we don't have to type the slope and intercept in by hand after all.